ryankiros/visual-semantic-embedding/README.md

 Images and sentences are mapped into a common vector space, where the sentence representation is computed using LSTM.
 This project contains training code and pre-trained models for Flickr8K, Flickr30K and MS COCO.

+New (Oct 19, 2015): Ability to embed and caption your own images.

 If you're interested in generating image captions instead, see our follow up project [arctic-captions](https://github.com/kelvinxu/arctic-captions).

 ## Visualization

 Here are [results](http://www.cs.toronto.edu/~rkiros/vse_coco_dev.html) on 1000 images from the MS COCO development set, using the pre-trained model available for download.
 For each image, we retrieve the highest scoring caption from the training set.

+See below for details on how to use your own images.

 ## Results